omauger/docker-compose-php/docs/index.md

 ## Compatibility

 The versions  <= 1.0 are compatible with docker client 1.9, docker-compose 1.5 and php 5.6.
-The versions 2.0 is compatible with docker client >= 1.10, docker-compose >= 1.6 and php 5.6.
+The version 2.0 is compatible with docker client >= 1.10, docker-compose >= 1.6 and php 5.6.

 ## Contents